-- 6.62 To deliver the necessary scale and distribution of housing and employment development set out in the Spatial Principles SP2, SP3, SP4 and SP5, a series of mechanisms will be used through the new Local Plan. - 6.63 A key element of the approach is that new Settlement Boundaries will be established in the Site Allocations Development Plan DocumentPlan for Stafford Borough for each of the settlements listed in Spatial Principle SP3, which comprise the Sustainable Settlement Hierarchy.
-(MM12) The boundaries for each settlement will be established in order to provide sufficient scope for the proposed scale of development of housing, employment and other uses, within the defined settlement.
+6.61 To deliver the necessary scale and distribution of housing and employment development set out in the Spatial Principles SP2, SP3, SP4 and SP5, a series of mechanisms will be used through the new Local Plan.

+6.62 A key element of the approach is that new Settlement Boundaries will be established for each of the settlements listed in Spatial Principle (SP3), which comprise the Sustainable Settlement Hierarchy.
+The boundaries for each settlement in the Sustainable Settlement Hierarchy will be established in order to provide sufficient scope for the proposed scale of development of housing, employment and other uses, within the defined settlement.
 A differential policy approach towards supporting or discouraging development will therefore operate either side of that boundary.
-The following Spatial Principle explains the approach to development that will be adopted either side of the boundary, and the criteria that will be adopted in defining the boundary itself. - 6.64 In the case of Stafford and Stone, settlement boundaries are established as part of this Local Plan document in order to identify the significant development areas for housing and employment in relation to the existing urban areas.
-For the Key Service Villages, The location of settlement boundaries will be established for these settlements through the Neighbourhood Planning process, or through a Site-specific Allocations and Policies documentSite Allocations Development Plan Document if Neighbourhood Plans are not forthcoming.
-Prior to the actual definition being achieved through these processes, the criteria established in Spatial Principle 7 will be used to judge the acceptability of individual development proposals.
-(MM13)
+The following Spatial Principle explains the approach to development that will be adopted either side of the boundary, and the criteria that will be adopted in defining the boundary itself.

+6.63 The location of settlement boundaries for each of the settlements listed in Spatial Principle 3 (SP3) will be established in the Site Allocations Development Plan Document.
+The settlement boundaries may be established through Neighbourhood Plans in the meantime, but will also be shown in the Site Allocations Development Plan Document.
+Prior to the actual definition being achieved through these processes, the criteria established in Spatial Principle 7 (SP7) will be used to judge the acceptability of individual development proposals.